erroronline1/caro/readme.md

 The layout of orders can be selected within the [user profile](#users) from full view, tile layout with reduced information and table view.
 This is intended to accomodate to different needs, e.g. purchase having all neccessary information directly available whereas other users may prefer less information load.

-Processed orders are also added to a second database with reduced data.
+Processed orders are also added to a second database with slightly reduced data.
 This data can be exported through the [evaluation and summary-module](#regulatory-evaluations-and-summaries) and used for vendor evaluation.
+Entries in this database are not affected by order deletions and can be exported for any given time span before being sanitized after the respective [configuration setting](#environment-settings).

 ![orders screenshot](http://toh.erroronline.one/caro/orders%20en-fullpage.png)